-Open an account at www.qtrade.ca/applygtrade.ca/investor
+Open an account at qtrade.ca/apply qtrade.ca/investor

-Online brokerage services are offered through Otrade Direct Investing, a division of Credential Otrade Securities Inc. Otrade, Otrade Direct Investing, and Write your own future are trade names and/or trademarks of Aviso Wealth Inc. This material is for informational purposes only.
-While this material has been compiled from sources believed to be reliable, Otrade Direct Investing does not guarantee the accuracy, completeness, timeliness or reliability of this information.
+Online brokerage services are offered through Otrade Direct Investing, a division of Credential Otrade Securities Inc. Otrade and Otrade Direct Investing are trade names and/or trademarks of Aviso Wealth Inc. and its subsidiaries.
+While this material has been compiled from sources believed to be reliable, Otrade does not guarantee the accuracy, completeness, timeliness or reliability of this information.
 Information, figures and charts are summarized for illustrative purposes only and are subject to change without notice.
 All investments are subject to risk, including the possible loss of principal.